mythril-forge/vanilla-spells/spells/level-8/illusory-dragon.md

 ---

 ## Description
-By gathering threads of shadow material from the Shadowfell, you create a Huge shadowy dragon in an unoccupied space that you can see within range.
+By gathering threads of shadow material from the Shadowfell, you create a *huge* shadowy dragon in an unoccupied space that you can see within range.
 The illusion lasts for the spell's duration and occupies its space, as if it were a creature.

 When the illusion appears, any of your enemies that can see it must succeed on a Wisdom Saving Throw or become **frightened** of it for 1 minute.